JonasLamy/LiverVesselness/README.md

 - analysing results (means per parameter sets)

 This script computes the mean and standard deviation of the best MCC, DICE and ROC dist for each parameters sets and summarize it in a csv file.
-The script needs the csv file from the benchmark as unique input as it will determine the others from it's name.
+The script needs the csv file corresponding to the "organ" mask from the benchmark as unique input as it will determine the others ("dialtedVessels" and "bifurcations") from it's name.
 Moreover, you can choose to save the ROC curves for visualization.

 ```
+python3 parseCSV.py <path to csv> <plot ROC>
 python3 parseCSV.py pathToCSV/myResultCSVFile.csv 1

 output example :